una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 student may also run for multiple committee chair positions (this may also be done concurrently while running for officer position(s)), but may only accept one of said positions if elected.
-If a candidate is elected to an officer position and also a committee chair positon, but the officer position is required to fill in for a vacant committee chair position, then the candidate may only accept the officer position and temporarily fill in the vacant committee chair position.
+If a candidate is elected to an officer position and also a committee chair position, but the officer position is required to fill in for a vacant committee chair position, then the candidate may only accept the officer position and temporarily fill in the vacant committee chair position.